ENCCS/intermediate-mpi/content/one-sided-routines.rst

 .. challenge:: Using |term-MPI_Accumulate|

+   You can find a scaffold for the code in the ``content/code/day-3/04_rma-accumulate`` folder.
-   Download the :download:`scaffold source code <code/rma-accumulate.c>` and complete the function calls to:
+   Follow the prompts and complete the function calls to:

    1. Create a window object from an allocated buffer: